StatCan/NBL-CNB/docs/source/polygon_cutting.rst

 4. As each line will be used to split any polygon it intersects it is important to remove any duplicate lines to prevent unnecessary duplication.
-   To prevent this the process below is followed in order to check for andremove any duplicates:
+   To prevent this the process below is followed in order to check for and remove any duplicates:

    a.
 Convert all lines to centroids
    b.
-Convert the shapely geometry object to WKB (well known binary)
+Convert the shapely geometry object to WKB (well-known binary)
    c.
 Drop duplicated records by comparing WKB centroids
    d.
 Drop the WKB centroids as they are no longer needed